 - OFFICIAL LANGUAGE: English

 The bloodiest Islamic terror organization in West Africa––called Boko Haram, which means “western education is sin”––wages a holy war in northern Nigeria against Christians and the national government.
-In 2012, Boko Haram demanded the Christian minority of northern Nigeria “take off for the south as quickly as possible or expect to be killed at any moment.”
+In 2012, Boko Haram demanded the Christian minority of northern Nigeria “leave quickly as possible or expect to be killed at any moment.”

 Northern Nigeria is one of the most dangerous regions in the world for Christians.
 Churches are destroyed by mobs or torn down by the government; building applications for new churches are processed slowly or turned down.
-For three intense years, the Boko Haram has terrorized northern Nigeria, assassinating Christian leaders, burning their homes and church buildings, ravaging farmlands and harvests.
+For three intense years, Boko Haram has terrorized northern Nigeria, assassinating Christian leaders, burning their homes and church buildings, ravaging farmlands and harvests.
 Boko Haram initiated a new wave of violence in 2012 called, “Revolt against the infidels.”
-Since then, more than 12,000 have been killed.
+Since then, Boko Haram attacks have left over 20,000 dead and displaced more than 2 million.

 In the midst of this turmoil, many of the 80 million Muslims in northern Nigeria are illiterate.
 Though Nigeria is the biggest oil-producing country in Africa, most live in severe poverty, lacking basic food, water, and education.